Asiandayboy/Rodata/README.md

 # Rodata

-Rodata is a module script to help you save data in your Roblox games.
+Rodata is a library to help you save data in your Roblox games.

 With Rodata, you can create a `database` to save your data.
 There are three different types of databases depending on the data you're storing:
 - `UserDatabase` - A database for storing only player data